Trisdoan/How-to-have-a-balanced-work-life/README.md

  <img src="images/income.png" width="300"/>

-Because it is a binary question: HOW SUFFICIENT IS YOUR INCOME TO COVER BASIC LIFE EXPENSES?
+It is a binary question: HOW SUFFICIENT IS YOUR INCOME TO COVER BASIC LIFE EXPENSES?

-So, according to the graph, It shows that women rates are higher than those of male.
+According to the graph, It shows that women rates are higher than those of male.

 It could be because of 2 potential reasons:
 1. More females anticipating than males